 3. Don’t apply sealant to an O-ring or a dry seal

 When changing a water pump, replace all old gaskets and seals with new ones.
 If your new pump comes with a seal, make sure it’s in impeccable condition before installing it.
 (Some seals are so thin you could easily damage them when you rip off the packaging.)
 Perhaps you’re tempted to apply sealant to an O-ring or a dry seal, just to be ‘extra safe’, but these seals don’t need sealant!
-If your rubber ring won’t stay put, just use a drop of coolant or oil instead.
+If your rubber ring won’t stay put, just use a drop of coolant instead.

 Only apply sealant if the vehicle manufacturer recommends it, and don’t use too much of it.
 Put a thin, even bead along the edge and wipe off the excess before mounting the water pump.
 If you do this after you’ve mounted the water pump, you won’t be able to see the excess sealant on the inside, where it will damage the cooling system.
 The sealant will clump together into chunks that contaminate the coolant and can cause leakage or do terrible damage to the thermostat.